 Table 9 lists the new Orbix 6.3 QoS properties.
-For more detailed information on Orbix 6.3 QoS properties, see the Enterprise Messaging Guide.
+For more detailed information on Orbix 6.3 QoS properties, see the CORBA Notification Service Guide.

-Table 9: Orbix 6.3 OoS Properties (Sheet 1 of 2)
+Table 9: Orbix 6.3 QoS Properties (Sheet 1 of 2)

 QoS Property Description MaxEventsPerConsumer Specifies the maximum number of undelivered events that a channel will queue for a consumer.
 It is set with a long and is valid for supplier proxies, consumer admins, and notification channels.
 MaxRetries Specifies the maximum number of times a proxy push supplier calls push() on its consumer before giving up, or the maximum number of times a proxy pull consumer calls pull() or try_pull() on its supplier before giving up.
 It is set with a CORBA::Ulong and is valid for consumer admins and notification channels.
 RetryTimeout Specifies the amount of time that elapses between attempts by a proxy push supplier to call push() on its consumer.
 It is set with a TimeBase::TimeT and defaults to 1 second.
 MaxRetryTimeout Sets the ceiling for the calculated value of RetryTimeout.
 It is set with a TimeBase::TimeT and defaults to 60 seconds.
+RequestTimeout Specifies the amount of time a channel object has to perform an operation on a client.
+It is set using a TimeBase::TimeT.